After Florida School Shooting, Every Parent Must Make a Key Decision

 And let us give them the best weapon they can have to counter and stand against all evil that will appear to them: the weapon of prayer.

 Dr. Meg Meeker has practiced pediatrics and adolescent medicine for more than 30 years.
-She is the author of the new book "Hero: Being the Strong Father Your Children Need" (Regnery Publishing, May 2017), as well as a number of digital parenting resources and online courses, including The 12 Principles of Raising Great Kids.
+She is the author of the book "Hero: Being the Strong Father Your Children Need" (Regnery Publishing, May 2017), as well as a number of digital parenting resources and online courses, including The 12 Principles of Raising Great Kids.
+This article has been updated.